Article Overview: Historic Sites In Tennessee

 - Sun Record Company

 You should probably know that we don’t just make this stuff up out of thin air.
-My sons have spent their entire adult lives exploring and filming America’s national parks and public lands.
+We’ve spent our entire adult lives exploring and filming America’s national parks and public lands.

-We’ve worked with the National Park Service, the Department of Interior, and the U.S. Forest Service for years creating films on important places and issues.
+We’ve worked with the National Park Service, the Department of Interior, USDA, U.S. Forest Service, and more for years creating films on important places and issues.
 Our work has been featured in leading publications all over the world and even some people outside of our immediate family call us experts on the national parks.

 Meet The Parks Brothers